Automattic/_s/style/README.md

 # Style Guide

+## Background images
+When setting images as background through CSS, use the mixin `background-image($fileName, $fileType)`, where `$fileType` is the file extension ('jpg', 'png', etc).

+## Responsive Video
+Wrap the iframe in a div with `aspect-ratio` class to maintain video ratio through all devices.

+## Buttons Group
+Obtain two aligned buttons using a Multiple Columns (2 columns) block with `buttons-wrap` class.
+Insert a button block in each column.

 ## Site Main Layout
 Import either in-grid or full layout style in critical.scss.
 * [In-grid (boxed) layout](layout/_in-grid.scss)\